jerboaa/openjdk-jeps/JEP-493-jlink.md

 The resulting JDK is approximately 25% smaller than a JDK built with the default configuration, and it contains exactly the same modules.

-The `jlink` tool in the resulting JDK works exactly the same way as the `jlink` tool in a JDK built with the default configuration.
+Running the `jlink` tool in the resulting JDK works exactly the same way as the `jlink` tool in a JDK built with the default configuration.
 For example, to create a run-time image containing only the `java.xml` and `java.base` modules, the `jlink` invocation is the same:

     $ jlink --add-modules java.xml --output image
     $ image/bin/java --list-modules